kudaba/ModernStringFormat/README.md

 There is a rudimentary Assert system in-place to enforce certain assumptions.
 All efforts are made to ensure the code will run safely regardless, however if you are using any Extension Types, it's highly recommended that you run with Asserts on in debug builds to make sure you are matching validation lengths with print lengths.

 The Assert system allows users to override both the reporting of asserts and whether to break in code if asserts will cause the code to break or not.
 See MSF_Assert.h for more info.

+### Compile Time Validation

+By using some tricky capture to pick between using a ``consteval`` function or not we are able to run full validation code at compile time.
+The assumption here, that makes this work seamlessly, is that capturing a string array (i.e. ``char const[N]``) likely means it's coming from a compile constant.
+This does mean that some runtime char arrays might need to be cast to a pointer, or that compile time strings that resolve to ``char const*`` get missed, but this should capture the majority of instances in a give code base.
+If some happen to be missed then there are still runtime checks that will catch any issues so the formatting is still perfectly safe.